Andras-Csanyi/hashnode/clchbug4z000308jogg7zf1qp.md

 # Graph theory

 > **Disclaimer**!
 The graph theory described here is simplified and does not cover the whole topic.
-What you can find here helps you build up some level of understanding of graphs for processing them.
+What you can find here helps me to build up some level of understanding of graphs for processing them.

 The majority of the information here comes from [The Algorithms 4th edition book](https://algs4.cs.princeton.edu/home/).